mne-tools/mne-hfo/README.md

 - for the [stable release](https://mne.tools/mne-bids/)
 - for the [latest (development) version](https://mne.tools/mne-bids/dev/index.html)

+A basic working example is listed here, assuming one has loaded in a mne-Python ``Raw`` object already.

+    from mne_hfo import RMSDetector
+    detector = RMSDetector()
+    detector.fit(raw)

 Citing
 ------
 For testing and demo purposes, we use the dataset in [1].